 Here comes probably the hardest part.
 If you’re on Medicaid receiving assistance paying for assisted living, it’s often a difficult process to “switch” from one state to another.
 In fact, it’s not really a switch at all.

 The federal government administers Medicaid, but determining eligibility is left up to each individual state.
 There isn’t an option to “transfer” your Medicaid from one state to another, but you can cancel your Medicaid in one state and apply for Medicaid in your new state of residence so long as you meet the Medicaid requirements.
 To qualify for Medicaid in general in Florida as a senior or older adult, you must be over the age of 64, be blind or disabled, or have a spouse or parent who is blind or disabled.
 There are also income requirements.
 We encourage you to read more on the Statewide Medicaid Managed Care website and contact them for assistance.
+So, the takeaway is it is not a simple matter to switch Medicaid between two states, and you can’t use your Medicaid in a different state.

 Most Florida residents receive their Medicaid through the Statewide Medicaid Managed Care (SMMC) program.
 One component of this is LTC, which covers long-term care like assisted living and has DIFFERENT requirements than standard Medicaid in Florida.
 LTC is available for ALL ADULTS 18 years or older who meet a nursing home level of care.
 Nursing homes specialize in administering this type of care, but the state often diverts individuals to assisted living facilities or at-home care to reduce costs.